japila-books/apache-spark-internals/docs/core/AppStatusListener.md

 `updateRDDBlock`...FIXME

-NOTE: `updateRDDBlock` is used exclusively when AppStatusListener is requested to <<onBlockUpdated, handle a SparkListenerBlockUpdated event>> (for a xref:storage:BlockId.adoc#RDDBlockId[RDDBlockId]).
+NOTE: `updateRDDBlock` is used exclusively when AppStatusListener is requested to <<onBlockUpdated, handle a SparkListenerBlockUpdated event>> (for a storage:BlockId.md#RDDBlockId[RDDBlockId]).

 == [[updateBroadcastBlock]] `updateBroadcastBlock` Internal Method